What is Lync Basic?

 While another participant is presenting a PowerPoint deck, you can review the slides privately, go back to the presenter’s view, or take over the presentation if you need to co-present.

-As the presenter of the meeting, you can use No Meeting IM to disable IM to help people stay focused on the meeting contact.
-You can also allow or block sending videos.
+As the presenter of the meeting, you can allow or block sending videos.
 No Attendee Video lets you restrict video sharing to presenters only.
 This option is helpful when you have a large meeting and need to limit access to presenters only.

-Skype for Business (Lync) Web App allows PC and Mac users to join a Skype for Business (Lync) Meeting from within a web browser, and delivers a full Skype for Business (Lync) Meeting experience, including:
+Skype for Business Web App allows PC and Mac users to join a Skype for Business Meeting from within a web browser, and delivers a full Skype for Business Meeting experience, including:

-HD video, which brings life and expression to Skype for Business (Lync), letting people “see what you mean” in new ways.
+HD video, which brings life and expression to Skype for Business, letting people “see what you mean” in new ways.

 Voice over IP (VoIP) so you can connect to your meeting from anywhere without getting hit with call origination fees.